cl-fontana/abcd-docs/docs/source/introduction.rst

                            | calculation | | module |
                            +-------------+ +--------+

-As an example, we may start with a simple experiments and the modules that it requires.
+As an example, we may start with a simple experiment and the modules that it requires.
-:numref:`diagram-simple-connections` shows a simplified diagram of typical connections between modules for a simple experiment.
+:numref:`diagram-simple-connections` shows a simplified diagram of typical connections between modules.
 A digitizer is connected to a module that interfaces the ABCD framework with the hardware.
 The interfacing module translates the digitizer data and status to the ABCD format, for uniform data treatment.
 The waveforms data that is produced is then analyzed by an on-line waveforms processing module.